Implementing Customer Loyalty Programs

 - Start With a Pilot Program: Start your loyalty program on a small scale by making it available to a limited number of people at first.
 This pilot program should be offered to your best and most profitable customers to ensure that it’s on the right track.

-- Fix the Bugs: One thing’s for sure: There will be bugs with your loyalty program at first.
+- Fix the Bugs: Accept the fact that there will be bugs with your loyalty program at first.
 Work them out before making the program available to a wider audience.